CDCgov/prime-reportstream/frontend-react/src/content/resources/referral-guide.md

 > Hi [insert name of contact],
 >
-> You’re receiving this email because you’re listed as a point of contact who submits electronic lab reporting of COVID-19 test results for your facility.
+> You’re receiving this email because you’re listed as a point of contact who submits electronic lab reporting of disease test results for your facility.
 >
-> One of our primary goals at [insert name of department of health] is to make reporting COVID-19 data less burdensome.
-Another important goal is to improve test result completeness and to increase the use of “coded” values (SNOMED-CT, LOINC) versus text values, which will greatly improve our ability to analyze and use COVID-19 test result data for epidemiological purposes.
+> One of our primary goals at [insert name of department of health] is to make reporting disease data less burdensome.
+Another important goal is to improve test result completeness and to increase the use of “coded” values (SNOMED-CT, LOINC) versus text values, which will greatly improve our ability to analyze and use disease test result data for epidemiological purposes.
 >
 > That’s why we’re thrilled to introduce ReportStream to you!
 >